LSPosed/LSPosed.github.io/releases/shamiko_changelog.md

-### 0.4.3
+### 0.4.4
-1. Fix tmp mount being detected
+1. Fix module description not showing correctly
-2. Hide modified traces of init.rc

 Note: Hiding some system apps won't work since 0.2.0.
 It is a Magisk's bug, and it has been fixed since 24102+.